Bank Shares Sink As Contagion Fears Return - UrduPoint

 European officials lined up to reassure the markets.

-German Chancellor Olaf Scholz said after an EU summit that "there is no reason to be concerned" about Deutsche Bank as the lender is "very profitable".
+German Chancellor Olaf Scholz said after a European Union summit that "there is no reason to be concerned" about Deutsche Bank as the lender is "very profitable.